richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Removed generally applicable guidance regarding HTTP, TLS, authorization tokens, and bearer tokens.
 * Moved text regarding using JWS to determine authenticity of retained SETs to Security Considerations.
 * Added guidance regarding retries and non-transient error conditions.
+* Made it a normative requirement for SET Receivers to not depend on the SET Transmitter persisting successfully delivered SETs.
 * Added IANA registry for SET delivery error codes.